 See how Kiva and Cisco are reshaping access to financial services around the world, connecting people to opportunity through lending to alleviate poverty.

-More than 2.5 billion people around the world do not have access to a bank account or a predictable source of income, with many living at or below the poverty line.
+More than 1.7 billion people worldwide are unbanked and cannot access the financial products and services they need.
 Kiva’s mission is to expand financial access to help underserved communities thrive—creating opportunity and reducing poverty.

 Kiva reshapes access to financial services around the world by providing an online, crowdsourced, peer-to-peer lending network for underserved individuals globally—empowering people to change the trajectory of their lives and their communities.